 - There is no charge for using a library meeting room

 - All meetings must be open to the public.

 - Community groups whose purposes are non-profit, civic, cultural or educational are encouraged to use the various library meeting rooms for group meetings when the rooms are not being used for their primary purpose-library related activities.
 Meeting rooms may not be used for social activities, private parties, commercial endeavors or gatherings which advertise a product or service.

-Because of the frequent use of the meeting rooms, the library is unable to guarantee their availability for regularly schedule meetings.
+- Because of the frequent use of the meeting rooms, the library is unable to guarantee their availability for regularly scheduled meetings.
 All scheduling will be done on a first-come, first served basis.
 Reservations for the meeting room will be accepted up to 3 months in advance.
 Requests to reserve the meeting room may be made by phone, but an application form must be completed and returned to the library before the scheduled meeting.

-The meeting rooms are available daily beginning one-half hour after the library opens.
-Groups using the meeting room must leave when the library closes.
+- The meeting rooms are available daily beginning one-half hour after the library opens.
+Groups using the meeting room must leave 15 minutes before the library closes.

 - A request for use of space by minors must be made by an adult who will agree to be present and responsible for the meeting.